a-lurker/a-lurker.github.io/docs/vera-and-openLuup-faqs.md

 </details>

 <details>
-<summary>How do make use of a scene controllers button push?</summary>
+<summary>How do make use of a scene controllers button push?</summary>

 The trick with all these types of devices is to set a trigger on the LastSceneTime variable and then read the value of the sl_SceneActivated variable, to get which button was pressed.